 •Adobe Flash Player 10.3

 Click here to access current tuition information.
 The Pre–SLP courses are considered undergraduate distance learning courses.
 Distance learning tuition rates are the same for in–state and out–of–state students.
-Additional fees may apply to those enrolled in the NYC Department of Education/UFT cohort.

 The Pre-SLP program is now financial aid eligible.
 For tips for applying for financial aid click here.
 WKU also offers a tuition payment plan which allows you to break tuition payments up throughout the semester.